Esri/squad-leader-android/README.md

 ### System requirements

 Squad Leader runs on Android devices version 2.2 and higher.
-This includes all Froyo devices and higher.
+This includes all Froyo devices and newer.

 ### Installation and configuration